CloudsDocker/cloudsdocker.github.io/_posts/2021-11-01-How-to-watch-kubenetes-deployment-by-label-selector.md

 ---
-title: Failed to talk to github.com from corporation network
+title: How to watch specific kubenetes deployment by labels
 date: 2021-11-01
 tags:
  - Kubenetes